FooWeiKang/computing-work-2/A Monster Calls but Conor has a gun.md

 million years.
 You will tell it, the monster said.
 For this is why you called me.
 Conor grew even more confused.
 “Called you?
-I didn’t call you–” You will give me hte head.
+I didn’t call you–” You will give me the head.
 You know, that head.
 “And what if I don’t?”
 Conor said.
 The monster gave the evil grin again.
-Then I will take the gun back
+Then I will take the gun back.

 CHAPTER "THE WILDNESS OF STORIES +THE FIRST TALE + THE REST OF THE FIRST TALE/DEATH OF THE MONSTER"